pearcestephens/CISModules/transfers/stock/docs/QUEUE_INTEGRATION_SPEC.md

 Scope: Align CIS Stock module with Lightspeed X-Series Consignments via our Queue service.
 URLs are absolute to https://staff.vapeshed.co.nz.

+Note: As of 2025-09-24, the printer/pack UI uses a simplified “final form” and signals carrier availability strictly from vend_outlets tokens (no env fallbacks).
+See PACK_QUICKSTART.md for UI details.

 ---

 ## 1) Intake and Orchestration